LilZloty/LilZloty/README.md

 I work everyday has a Freelancer on ecommerce shop from Shopify to Wordpress/Woocommerce, i mainly do web development tasks, and also web design !

-Currently, i am trying to learn blockchain development on ethereum and solana using Solidity and also all my knowledge in front-end web development, both are compatible and necessary.
+Currently, i am trying to learn Blockchain Development on Ethereum and Solana using Solidity and also all my knowledge in front-end web development, both are compatible and necessary.

 ⚡ Fun fact: I love lifting weight to decompress, Travel to unknow location, Gaming and Coding !